 However, where it is expenditure that has assisted in earning taxable income and occurred as an ordinary part of your business, it may be deductible.

-For more detailed information, you can read Interpretation statement 08/02: Deductibility of Feasibility Expenditure on our Tax Technical website.
+For more detailed information, you can read Interpretation statement 17/01: Income tax - deductibility of feasibility expenditure on our Tax Technical website.

 From the 2020/2021 income year onwards, new rules apply around deducting feasibility expenditure.
 We are currently working on adding more detailed information on these changes to the relevant areas of our website.
 While that is under development, we have created a brief summary of the changes below.

 From the 2020/2021 income year, an immediate deduction is available for feasibility expenditure incurred from the start of that income year in making progress towards completing, creating or acquiring an asset if this totals $10,000 or less in an income year.

 From the 2020/2021 income year new rules apply to expenditure incurred from the start of that income year on making progress towards completing, creating or acquiring an asset that is subsequently abandoned before the asset is completed or acquired.

 Total expenditure incurred of over $10,000 can be spread in equal proportions over a 5-year period from when progress on the asset was abandoned.

 This is provided that: